spak9/MobileAdventures/frida/part_1_basic_arm64_hooking/README.md

 functions/variables and other symbols (if not stripped) and their addresses in memory, in which we can then hook into!

-Coming full circle, you examine the `Module` you're interested, then attempt to find the symbol/export's address (NativePointer).
+Coming full circle, you examine the `Module`, which the typically the actual executable or some type of shared object you're interested, then attempt to find the symbol/export's address (NativePointer).
 We can then pass that into `Interceptor.attach(target, ..)`.

+## Example Code